Extracting the signed backbone of intrinsically dense weighted networks: Empirical Analysis

 \textbf{Effects of significance threshold.} Figure \ref{fig:retainalpha} visualizes the fraction of links and nodes retained for meaningful continuous ranges of the significance threshold under different vigor filters.
 The suitable range of $\alpha$ differs between networks mostly due to the varying overall magnitude of edge weights.
 The significance threshold is represented with $\alpha = \alpha^+ = - \alpha^-$ on \textit{x-axes}.
 Three different vigor threshold settings are represented in columns.
 For edges, percentage values on \textit{y-axes} are with respect to all possible edges, that is $n^2 - n$ edges for directed networks and half of it for undirected networks.

 Except for \textit{Species} network, all nodes are retained in the backbones even under very strict settings where 80\% to 85\% of all possible edges are eliminated.
 When edges are inspected, apart from the \textit{Species} network where edges represent similarity, the negative edges are more frequent than the positive edges when $\alpha = 0, (\beta^-, \beta^+) = (0, 0)$.
-This is due to the case that edges with zero weights (i.e., nonexistent edges) or trivially small values are treated as negative links regardless of their statistical significance or vigor.
+This is due to the case that edges with zero weights (i.e., nonexistent edges) or trivially small values are treated as negative links regardless of their statistical significance.
 As the values of $\alpha$ increase, the number of negative links in the extracted backbone decreases faster than the positive links since many of the zero or trivially small weights are rather statistically insignificant.
 On the other hand, utilizing vigor filter without the significance filter does not eliminate such zero-weighted links since those edges have vigor values of $-1$ (since $0$ divided by any null expectation is $0$, which maps to vigor of $-1$).
-Hence, the decrease in negative edges in second and third columns in comparison to the first column of Figure \ref{fig:retainalpha} when $\alpha = 0$ is not provided by eliminating zero-weighted edges but other weak edges.
+Hence, when $\alpha = 0$, the smaller number of negative edges in the second and third columns in comparison to the first column of Figure \ref{fig:retainalpha} is not due to the elimination of zero-weighted edges but the elimination of other weak edges.
 Therefore, \textit{significance filter} is always necessary when insignificant zero or trivially small edge weights exist.

 Employing very large $\alpha$ values eliminates negative links almost completely.
 This is largely because the edges with relatively small expected values under the null model have relatively large variances.
 Increasing $\alpha$ too much, thus, tends to eliminate negative edges first as well as other edges in local regions characterized by edge weights of small magnitude.
 In the case of high-magnitude regions, an edge between two high-strength nodes is expected to have a large expectation under the null model.
 It is much harder for such edges to empirically observe much larger weights than the null expectation since the total weight in the network is fixed.
 This implies an upper boundary on vigor values for edges connecting to high-strength nodes.
 Therefore, increasing $\beta$ too much, especially on its positive range, tends to eliminate edges between central, high-strength nodes.